martinrafalko/ECO365_FinalProject/README.md

 Made and ran in RStudio.
 Likely won't work on replit.
-Download zip file after pressing "code," then extract and open "code.R" with RStudio.
+Download zip file after pressing "code," then extract the files, and open "code.R" with RStudio.

 Change the value of x to a stock ticker symbol to analyze.
 This program checks for the combination of a positive aroon value and positive a/d value(bullish), both being negative(bearish) or neither(neutral).
 Finding a "bullish" stock is difficult but possible.
 Most stocks I've looked up have been "neutral" or "bearish."
 This program is not meant for the purpose of providing investment advice.